 From the Kashveti Church of St. George, continue walking northwest on Rustaveli Street to Besik Street.
 Turn left (west), following the road as it curves to the south (and changes name to Mtatsminda Street), to Daniel Chonqadze Street.
 Turn left (south) to the…

-Fee: One-way ride – 2 Lari (80 cents USD).
-A rechargeable Funicular card must be purchased (2 Lari, non-refundable) and money loaded on to it.
-One card can be used for a group.
-The card is also used for rides and games at the theme park.
-For two people, the card and round trip ride costs 10 Lari ($4.15 USD)
+Fee: One-way ride – 10 GEL (almost $4).
+A rechargeable Funicular card must be purchased (2 GEL, non-refundable) and money loaded on to it.
+One card can be used for a group and also for rides and games at the theme park.
+For two people, the card and round trip ride costs 42 GEL ($16.25)

 After completing your round-trip ride, exit the Lower Funicular Station and turn right (south).
 Walk south on Daniel Chonqadze Street into the Sololaki neighborhood.
 At Mikheil Lermontoi Street, turn left (east) and make your way into the Old Town and wander through…